YupingQiu/Basketball_Video-Dataset/README.md

-If you want this dataset, please send email to contact me , i will share with you on onedrive my email address : yupingqiu@link.cuhk.edu.cn
+If you want this dataset, please send email to contact me , i will share with you on onedrive My email address : yupingqiu@link.cuhk.edu.cn